Browsed by

 Roast pork & apple:

-While veggies roast, pat pork dry with paper towels and season all over with remaining ½ TBS Fry Seasoning, salt, and pepper.
+While veggies roast, pat pork dry with paper towels and season all over with remaining ½ TBS Fry Seasoning (optional), salt, and pepper.
 Rub with a drizzle of oil.

 Once veggies have roasted for 10 minutes, add pork to same sheet.
 Carefully toss apple with veggies.